treeben77/rblx-open-cloud/docs/source/datastore.rst

         :param str key: The key to find versions for.
         :param datetime.datetime after: Only find versions after this datetime
         :param datetime.datetime before: Only find versions before this datetime
+        :param Union[None, int] limit: Will not return more versions than this number.
+Set to ``None`` for no limit.
         :param bool descending: Wether the versions should be sorted by date ascending or descending.

         :returns: Iterable[:class:`EntryVersion`]